FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot/R4 notes.md

 1. the main entity (sample),
 2. its features (study, tissue, disease, etc.),
 3. the relationships among the main entity and its features, and
-4. equivalence relationships among the main entity and its features, with the ontology sources identified by the domain expert.
+4. subclassing composition of relationships among the main entity and its features, with the ontology sources identified by the domain expert.

 **Highlights**
 * Population of the ontology requires to identify the class to instantiate from the domain ontology specialized by a given feature.
 I.e.: if an instance has the `Male` value at the `gender` feature, then it requires to instantiate the `PATO_0000384 ` domain ontology class.